Saurav-Paul/AI-virtual-assistant-python/README.md

-* If you want to contribute on this project you are welcome *
+### If you want to contribute on this project you are welcome.